solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 2. **`max_buffer_size`** - Defines the maximum buffer size for the Merkle tree, which determines the space allocated for recording tree updates.
 This buffer is crucial for supporting concurrent updates within the same block.

-These values are essential for properly initializing the Merkle tree’s data structure.

 ```rust
 #[program]